 The whole Louvre would be in shape of a Masonic temple.

-The frontages of the head quarters of obediences built in the XIXth century comprise Masonic symbols; some are curious, none is a great work.
+The frontages of the headquarters of Masonic obediences built in the XIXth century comprise Masonic symbols; some are curious, none is a great work.
 The later ones are neutral, such as the head office of GODF, street Cadet,

 of which the frontage of the XIXth century is hidden by a modern mask, or the superb (but unfortunately somewhat clustered) center of the street Christine-de-Pisan that built the GLNF when she left Neuilly.